anastassiavybornova/bike-node-planner/docs/step02_install_software_macos.md

 ***

 1. The BikeNodePlanner is developed to run with QGIS-LTR 3.28 Firenze, but might also work with later or earlier versions.
 If you already have QGIS installed, you can check your version by clicking on `About QGIS-LTR`, as shown below.
-To download the latest stable release of QGIS or to upgrade it to the 3.28 version, [click here](https://www.qgis.org/en/site/forusers/download.html).
+To download the latest stable release of QGIS or to upgrade it to the 3.28 version, see [https://www.qgis.org/en/site/forusers/download.html](https://www.qgis.org/en/site/forusers/download.html).

 <p align="center"><img alt="Check your QGIS version" src="/docs/screenshots/qgis-version.png" width=80%></p>